MuGeminorum/Snake-AI/README.md

 ## Future work

-The zigzag of snake body looks ugly, try to add punishment into reward for zigzag count.
+The zigzag of snake body looks ugly, try to add punishment into reward for too many zigzags.